-FMI Application Programming Interface (C) All needed equations or tool coupling computations are evaluated by calling standardized “C” functions.
-“C” is used, because it is the most portable programming language today and is the only programming language that can be utilized in all embedded control systems.
+FMI Application Programming Interface (C) All required equations or tool coupling computations are evaluated by calling standardized C functions.
+C is used because it is the most portable programming language today and is the only programming language that can be utilized in all embedded control systems.